DiasDevils/PP1_decor_biz/README.md

 # TESTING
 ### Test One
-I clicked each social media link manually to test they all open.
+I clicked each social media links manually to test they all open.
 I also tested that all pages open upon clicking the navbar.

 ### Test Two